svenas71/frontier-signals/src/posts/why-upstream-matters.md

 Drosophila was a perfectly sensible and industrious model organism.
 It was just that I had never worked with the little creatures, and didn't intend to.
 I had been working with and on bacteria, a bit of cell culture, and most recently yeast. *Saccharomyces cerevisiae*, by it's correct latin name – bakers yeast, also used for brewing beer, hence the name '*cerevisiae*'.

 What if - I thought to myself - one could show that this elegant concept of chromatin states was also valid in another organism ?
-What if I did it for yeast ?
+What if *I myself* did it for yeast ?

 I researched the literature and spoke to leading bioinformaticians about the feasibility of my idea.
 I received hesitant nods of approval, which is as much as you can ask for from cautious people who don't readily show enthusiasm, other than for their own ideas.